Vertex Material: |

 NEW

-World Space normal environment map.
-Map coordinates generated procedurally.
+Space normal environment map.
+Map

-Similar to World Space Environment mapper.
+Similar to World Space Environment mapper. |

-WS Environment: NEW
+WS Environment:

-World Space reflection environment map.
+Space reflection environment map.

 Good for use in scenes with camera tracking.